Wills & Estates

 Enduring Power of Attorney

 Life is often complicated and does not always go the way we would like.
-Sickness, accidents, even being out of the country can be a problem when decisions concerning your affairs need to be made.
-By appointing a trusted family member or personal friend as your Enduring Power of Attorney, you can cover any eventuality and ensure that your financial affairs and those of others who may be affected are properly managed in the event that you are unable to do this for yourself.
+Sickness, accidents, even being out of the country can be a problem when decisions concerning your financial affairs need to be made.
+By appointing a trusted family member or personal friend by means of Enduring Power of Attorney, you can cover any eventuality and ensure that your financial affairs and those of others who may be affected are properly managed in the event that you are unable to do this for yourself.

 Contesting a Will